 It aims to bridge the gap between how much money you need and how much money the lender will give you.

 For that reason the First Home Scheme requires you to have a mortgage of at least 70% of the properties value to qualify.
 If you can afford to take out a smaller loan, then by definition you don’t need the scheme.

-The First Home Scheme Ireland 2022 is available to all First Time Buyers purchasing a newly built property under €500,000 in Dublin or Cork and down to €250,000 in some parts of the country.
+The First Home Scheme Ireland 2023 is available to all First Time Buyers purchasing a newly built property or self building a home under €500,000 in Dublin or Cork and down to €250,000 in some parts of the country.